-The Invoice Furnishing Facility (IFF) is a facility where quarterly GSTR-1 filers can choose to upload their invoices every month.
-A quarterly GSTR-1 filer is a small taxpayer with a turnover of up to Rs.1.5 crore.
+1. What is the Invoice Furnishing Facility?The Invoice Furnishing Facility (IFF) is a facility where quarterly GSTR-1 filers can choose to upload their Business-to-business (B2B) invoices every month, currently under the QRMP scheme only.
+It is governed by Rule 59(2) of the CGST Rules, available to regular taxpayers having annual aggregate turnover of up to Rs.5 crore.
 One should keep the following points in mind before utilising the IFF:

 - The invoices relating to the last month of a quarter are to be uploaded in the GSTR-1 return only.